 How do I know if my turkey crown is cooked?

 To be honest I have never had an undercooked turkey by following the guidelines above.
 But just to make double and triple sure, there are 2 ways to check your turkey crown is done: the easiest way is to use a meat thermometer which you insert into the thickest part of your turkey crown.
-Your turkey crown will be done when it reaches 70C (160F).
+Your turkey crown should be be done when it reaches 70C (160F).
 If you have stuffed your turkey crown, make sure your stuffing has reached this temperature too.

 If, however, you don’t own a meat thermometer, simply insert a sharp knife into the thickest part of your turkey crown.
 If the juices run clear your turkey is done.
 If you can see any pink, it needs a little longer.
+If you are not sure, always err on the side of caution – an overdone turkey is much better than a dose of food poisoning!

 Turkey crown defrosting guidelines